- Understanding the Impact of Digital Twins in Healthcare

 A. A digital twin technology in healthcare creates digital representations of real things or processes, such as patients, organs, and whole hospital environments.
 The process is done with the help of other modern technologies like IoT and AI.

-Q. What is an example of digital twinning in healthcare?
+Q. What are typical applications of digital twin technology in healthcare?

 Q. What are virtual twins in healthcare?